-- If you are using the VA on Google Cloud Platform as a DNS server for your on-premise endpoints, DNS traffic from these endpoints should not traverse through a Network Address Translation (NAT) device en route to the VA.
+- If you are using the VA on Azure as a DNS server for your on-premise endpoints, then DNS traffic from these endpoints should not traverse through a Network Address Translation (NAT) device en route to the VA.
 The VA should receive DNS packets with the source IP as the internal IP of the endpoints.
-A Google Cloud Dedicated Interconnected or dedicated MPLS or VPN connection from your on-premise environment to Google Cloud Platform will meet this requirement.
+An ExpressRoute or dedicated MPLS or site-to-site VPN connection from your on-premise environment to Azure will meet this requirement.

 - A Linux system with the qemu-utils package installed, on which you can run qemu-img and tar commands.

 - Only VAs running version 2.6 or above can be deployed in GCP.

 - Prepare the Virtual Appliance Instance Template on GCP.
 This is a one time task.

 - Launch the virtual appliance on GCP.
 Perform this task for each VA after you have performed the one-time task of preparing the VA image.